Supaya

 Supaya (စုဖုရား, also spelt suphaya) is the highest royal title for the Burmese royal princesses.
 The title is given only to the daughters of the Chief Queen, and those of blue-blooded queens.
 It is said that there were only 8 princesses given the title of Supaya during the reign of King Mindon.
+This royal title is "Princess Royal".

 Recipients

 The awarded eight princesses during the reign of King Mindon are as follows.